 he preservation of online publications represents a particular challenge.
 The digital data itself must be preserved, but so, too, must its long-term accessibility.
 This means preserving the interpretability of the content of the digital data.
 Ongoing technical advances are resulting in constant changes in hardware and software.
 It should be ensured that publications saved in new file formats can be used on current computer systems in the same way they were on the original systems which are now long obsolete.
 To achieve this, an earlier system environment can be recreated on a current system (emulation) or an earlier file format can be converted into a current one (migration).

 The German National Library meets this challenge by deploying and developing technical solutions and by devising joint solutions in national and international partnerships.

-In the kopal project sponsored by the Federal Ministry of Education and Research (BMBF), the German National Library, together with partners, set up a jointly usable digital repository from 2004 to 2007.
-This includes the administration of information for supporting migration and emulation in LMER format (digital preservation metadata for electronic resources).
+In the kopal project the German National Library and its partners set up a jointly usable digital repository from 2004 to 2007.
+This included the administration of information for supporting migration and emulation in LMER format (digital preservation metadata for electronic resources).
 Also, the open-source software koLibRI (kopal Library for Retrieval and Ingest) was created, providing a framework which can be used for setting up format migration processes.
-The German National Library and various partners have been collaborating since 2009 on the DFG-sponsored DP4lib (Digital Preservation for Libraries) project to create a long-term preservation infrastructure, based on the results of the kopal project, which offers maximum usability and flexibility.
-The LuKII project aims to achieve interoperability between the open-source parts of kopal and LOCKSS with the goal of combining low-cost storage and migration tools.
+Based on the results of the kopal project, the German National Library and other partners in the DP4lib project developed a long-term preservation service in 2013 which operates under the name AREDO.

-Last update: 22.2.2013
+Last update: 29.03.2019